 If you were on the market for a solid e-commerce platform, these are some of the biggest names on the market.
 We suggest we give them all a look, check them out in detail and see which one works the best for you depending on your particular needs.

-Further reading: “The ultimate review of Magento written by the LitExtension team.
-It covers many of Magento’s aspects: pricing, themes and marketing.
+Further reading: “The ultimate review of Magento covers many of Magento’s features and pricing.

 For example; Wooden Floors UK uses Magento.